babiaxr/aframe-babia-components/docs/Tutorials/multiuser.md

 });
 ```

-In the same way, there are many events that are triggered when the states of the networked change, for example, when the ownership changes.
+In the same way, there are many events that are triggered when the states of a networked entity change, for example, when the ownership changes.

 ```javascript
 // We have obtained the ownership of the box